- Paul Hanagan

 - Paul Mulrennan

 Paul is one of the leading Northern Flat Jockeys, one of his career highlights include winning the King George V Stakes 2011 on Dandino.
 While the 2009/10 winter’s weather wreaked havoc on British racing, Paul was enjoying riding 5,000 miles away in India where he enjoyed classic success in the Calcutta Derby – the first prize was 6 million rupees (£83,000)!
+His most recent Group 1 success came aboard Mecca’s Angel in the Nunthorpe Stakes at York.
 Appointed to the Council in 2008.

 - Fergus Sweeney